Ensure food safety from food production to product handling within the supply chain

 GLOBALG.A.P. certification can help food producers sell their products globally.
 It allows them the opportunity to reach global customers, markets, suppliers, and retailers that require GLOBALG.A.P. certification.
 They can also enjoy the following benefits:

-iAuditor by SafetyCulture is a mobile-ready inspection app that provides visibility and insights to raise safety and quality standards across different industries.
+SafetyCulture (formerly iAuditor) is a mobile-ready inspection app that provides visibility and insights to raise safety and quality standards across different industries.
 It helps quickly spot and resolve issues to improve operational efficiency across teams.

-iAuditor can help save time on conducting and documenting self-assessments to ensure compliance with GLOBALG.A.P. standards.
-Rather than using a traditional pen and paper method which is prone to damage and paper loss, use iAuditor to secure all assessment findings that are automatically stored in a cloud which you can access anytime, anywhere.
+SafetyCulture can help save time on conducting and documenting self-assessments to ensure compliance with GLOBALG.A.P. standards.
+Rather than using a traditional pen and paper method which is prone to damage and paper loss, use SafetyCulture to secure all assessment findings that are automatically stored in a cloud that you can access anytime, anywhere.

-Take advantage of the following benefits of using iAuditor:
+Take advantage of the following benefits of using SafetyCulture:

-iAuditor makes it easy for anyone in the team to conduct inspections and audits on the go.
+SafetyCulture makes it easy for anyone on the team to conduct inspections and audits on the go.
 With the use of mobile devices, whether online or offline, you can conduct self-assessment and capture photo evidence of non-compliance, annotate, and include detailed notes to further explain the issue.

 Create corrective actions on the spot for identified agricultural threats.
 Set the due date and priority level, then assign them to the authorized personnel to address and mitigate risk immediately.